Main illustration: Florencio Zavala

 The language we use shapes our world

 Sam experienced the lasting effects words can have.
-As she tells it,
+As they tell it,

 “When I was fresh out of college, I was working at my first job in the tech industry.
 One day, I came into a meeting a few minutes late after another meeting had run over.
-My team’s lead engineer stopped what he was doing and announced to the all-male room, ‘Looks like the token female engineer has arrived.’
+My team’s lead engineer stopped what he was doing and announced to the all-male room, ‘Looks like the token female engineer has arrived.’ ( I was presenting as a woman and using she/her pronouns at the time.)
 It hurt to be called a token; what hurt even more was that nobody spoke up for me.
 Years later, this memory sticks with me as a testament to the bystander effect and, more importantly, the power of words.”

 The Sapir-Whorf Hypothesis states that the language you use shapes your view of the world.
 It was first proposed after Benjamin Whorf, a fire safety inspector at the time, observed how oil workers treated empty oil barrels as less hazardous than full oil barrels, despite them being equally flammable due to the traces of oil remaining in them.
 Oil workers would casually smoke around the “empty” barrels because calling them “empty” made the workers perceive them as safe.
 Language is powerful; it stands to reason that using racist terminology could reinforce racist biases.